apache/pulsar/site2/docs/client-libraries-node.md

 ## Create a client

-In order to interact with Pulsar, you will first need a client object.
+In order to interact with Pulsar, you first need a client object.
 You can create a client instance using a `new` operator and the `Client` method, passing in a client options object (more on configuration [below](#client-configuration)).

 Here is an example: